Richard Swift (musician): Solo

 Ricardo "Dicky" Ochoa released his first solo album under the name Dicky Ochoa on Metro One Recordings in 2000.
 While in 2002 released an album called Company with Frank Lenz and Elijah Thomson.
 Also in 2002 he was a musician on the Promise Keepers Live Worship album.
 In 2001, Swift moved to Southern California to pursue his solo recording career.
 That same year, he recorded Walking Without Effort, an initially unreleased album with drummer and producer Frank Lenz.
 He recorded much of his early music on a four-track cassette recorder.
 From 2002 to 2005, he released four small pressings of "properly manufactured" 7" vinyl singles via Velvet Blue Music.
 Swift also released The Novelist in 2003 and Walking Without Effort (recorded in 2001) in 2005 and combined the two albums to create the double-disc The Richard Swift Collection Vol. 1 released by Leftwing Recordings in August 2004.
 In December 2003, American webzine Somewhere Cold voted The Novelist EP of the Year on their 2003 Somewhere Cold Awards Hall of Fame list, while a year later, in December 2004, they ranked The Richard Swift Collection Vol. 1 No. 5 on their 2004 Somewhere Cold Awards Hall of Fame list.

 He signed to indie label Secretly Canadian, who then re-released the Collection in 2005.
 In 2007, Secretly Canadian and Polydor issued Swift's proper follow-up album, Dressed Up For the Letdown.
 Later in the year Swift met Wilco frontman Jeff Tweedy during a taping of the BBC program Later...with Jools Holland.
 Tweedy asked Swift to support Wilco on their Sky Blue Sky US tour.
 During the tour Tweedy invited Swift to record at their Loft studios in Chicago.

 In October 2007, Swift started his fourth album at the Wilco Loft studios.
 In April 2008, Secretly Canadian released a double EP named Richard Swift As Onasis.
 In August 2008, Swift released an EP entitled Ground Trouble Jaw as a free digital download.
 In April 2009, Secretly Canadian released The Atlantic Ocean.
 Co-produced by Mark Ronson, the album featured special guests such as Pat Sansone, Casey Foubert (Sufjan Stevens), Sean Lennon, and Ryan Adams.
 In 2011, he released another solo EP entitled Walt Wolfman.

+His final solo album, The Hex, was released in September 2018, two months after his death.
+On November 1, 2024, Secretly Canadian released the career-spanning posthumous compilation 4 Hits & a Miss - The Essential Richard Swift.